-Our Values

-Demonstrating our love through...

-Selflessness

-- put children at the heart of all we do

-- prioritise others and build healthy teams

-- be brave

-Ambition

-- work hard

-- strive to be even better

-- · be the best we can

-Collaboration

-- build trust

-- build strong relationships

-- be stronger together

-How will we succeed?
+Our Values How will we succeed?
+Selflessness · put children at the heart of all we do Grow prioritise others and build healthy teams great people be brave Demonstrating Ambition our love · work hard through... · strive to be even better · be the best we can Have the Relentlessly highest standards build trust • build strong relationships • be stronger together